Supporting journalists to engage safely online

 On this page:

-The ABC has developed guidelines for all of their staff to address the online abuse of journalists.
-These guidelines have been informed by best practice advice from international organisations including PEN America, The Coalition Against Online Violence and The International Press Institute.
+These resources complement the ABC’s own staff guidelines to address the online abuse of its journalists, which are based on best-practice advice from PEN America, The Coalition Against Online Violence and The International Press Institute.

 Why journalists are targeted